 Why explore the Moon?

-Human evolution and life on Earth are tied the to the Moon’s evolution.
+Life on Earth is in part tied the to the Moon’s evolution.
 From the effects of lunar gravity and tidal oscillations, to the eventual tilt-and-rotational speed of the Earth that produces seasons, to a possible jump-start in biological evolution, lunar formation mechanisms helped shape an Earth that holds a unique place in the solar system.

 A heavily cratered lunar surface speaks to the preservation of a geologically ancient process – accelerated impact cratering.
 A spike in the cratering record occurred as early as ~4.2 billion years ago and may have lasted as long as 800 million years.
 As an airless body devoid of terrestrial-style plate tectonics, the Moon preserves a record of dynamic events that occurred shortly after its formation ~4.5 billion years ago until ~1 billion years ago when major volcanism is thought to have subsided.
 The dark patches are basalts (similar to ancient Archean basalts but with slightly lower magnesium content) that are almost exclusively confined to the nearside.